Comparing PROG (PRG) and Its Peers

 |2.52

-PROG presently has a consensus target price of $61.25, indicating a potential upside of 27.21%.
-As a group, “Equipment rental & leasing, not elsewhere classified” companies have a potential upside of 6.26%.
-Given PROG’s stronger consensus rating and higher possible upside, research analysts clearly believe PROG is more favorable than its rivals.
+PROG presently has a consensus price target of $61.25, suggesting a potential upside of 26.05%.
+As a group, “Equipment rental & leasing, not elsewhere classified” companies have a potential upside of 6.46%.
+Given PROG’s stronger consensus rating and higher probable upside, equities analysts clearly believe PROG is more favorable than its competitors.

 Summary